Frequently asked questions

 What are the Queensland Training Awards?

 The Queensland Training Awards recognise and reward the outstanding achievements of individuals and organisations within the vocational education and training (VET) sector who strive for excellence, best practice and innovation.

-Established more than 55 years ago, the awards are Queensland's most prestigious and longest running awards program for the training sector.
+Established 58 years ago, the awards are Queensland's most prestigious and longest running awards program for the training sector.
 They continue to celebrate the significant contribution made by Queensland's VET sector to the wider Queensland community and economy.

 14 award categories in total.

 Why should I nominate myself or someone else for an award?

 The Queensland Training Awards are the longest running training sector awards program in Queensland.
 The awards provide individuals and organisations with a unique opportunity to showcase their achievements, best practice and innovation in training.

 The awards open doors for individual category winners, and provide employers, training and community-based organisations with recognition for their organisations and staff, as well as the chance to promote themselves in their local community as an organisation of choice.

 How do I know if I'm eligible for an award?